Table of Contents

 Conclusion

 The uniqueness of these 20-digit codes has made financial data more trustworthy with no gray area.
-The parent companies of each entity can be traced easily, further exposing hidden fees imposed on customers without any specific explanation.
+The parent companies of each entity can be easily traced.
+This transparency helps expose hidden fees imposed on customers without specific explanations.
 For example, banks sometimes charge customers for transacting from one entity to another.
 These two entities are the same, operating under the same umbrella with different names.
 Officially, no transaction took place; just record updates.
 However, customers are made to believe they are paying for a process that doesn’t exist.

 By knowing the identity of each legal entity, customers are empowered to stop using shady financial institutions or to initiate legal action, as hidden fees are ripping off many Americans.
 The same is true in other parts of the world, especially regarding investment and general banking services.
 LEI will have a sizeable positive effect in monitoring anti-money laundering compliance globally.
-Beyond identification by interested parties and regulatory bodies, LEI can be a great advantage to banks by saving them costs and boosting efficiency in digitizing their identities across countries and states.
+Beyond identification by interested parties and regulatory bodies, LEI offers significant advantages.
+For banks, it can save costs and boost efficiency in digitizing their identities across countries and states.

 Identity.com